-In addition to areas and populations that can be designated as HPSAs, a healthcare facility can receive federal HPSA designation and an additional Medicare payment if it provides primary medical care services to an area or population group identified as having inadequate access to primary care, dental, or mental health services.
+In addition to areas and populations that can be designated as HPSAs, a health care facility can receive federal HPSA designation and an additional Medicare payment if it provides primary medical care services to an area or population group identified as having inadequate access to primary care, dental, or mental health services.

-HPSAs can be: "(1) An urban or rural area (which need not conform to the geographic boundaries of a political subdivision and which is a rational area for the delivery of health services); (2) a population group; or (3) a public or nonprofit private medical facility."22
+HPSAs can be: "(1) An urban or rural area (which need not conform to the geographic boundaries of a political subdivision and which is a rational area for the delivery of health services); (2) a population group; or (3) a public or nonprofit private medical facility."

-Areas and populations in the SMH community are designated as HPSAs (Exhibit 43).
-Page County is designated as a primary medical care, dental, and mental health HPSA, while Shenandoah County is designated as a mental health and dental HPSA.
-Warren County is designated as a dental HPSA.
+Areas and populations in the PMH community are designated as HPSAs (Exhibit 43).
+Page, County is designated as primary medical care, dental, and mental health HPSAs, while Shenandoah County is designated as mental health and dental HPSAs.
+Rappahannock County is designated as a mental health HPSA and Warren County is designated as a dental HPSA.